jaderigby/segments/README.md

 </div>
 ```

 With segments, it's the parent wrapper that does all the work.
 The children don't have to do anything but be children.
-Neat!
+Neato!

 Not only that, but you usually need another wrapper in order to control the proper left and right margins to start: